-Cevya: Cevya (mefentrifluconazole) is a DMI fungicide (FRAC 3) from BASF recently labeled for use in NY as of the 2020 season for powdery mildew and black rot control.
+Cevya: Cevya (mefentrifluconazole) is a DMI fungicide (FRAC 3) from BASF labeled for use in NY as of the 2020 season for powdery mildew and black rot control.
 All variety restrictions have been removed from the Cevya label- it is now available for use on Concord and other juice grape varieties.
 All new product shipping now has the new label on the jug.
-Any product sitting in inventory from last year still has the old label on it, however product from 2021 can be used on all grape varieties if the grower has the new label on hand when they are making applications to those previously restricted varieties.
+Any product sitting in inventory from previous years still has the old label on it, however product from 2021 can be used on all grape varieties if the grower has the new label on hand when they are making applications to those previously restricted varieties.
 Cevya provided good-excellent powdery mildew control over four years of trials at Cornell.
 In a one-year trial at Penn State University it provided excellent black rot control.

-Sovran: FMC has exited the Sovran business and word is it has been picked up by UPI (formerly United Phosphorous) though no news yet on what the new name will be.
+Sovran: FMC has exited the Sovran business and the product is now sold by BASF under the same name.
 Sovran generics will still be available.